PhilParisi/gpr_ms_thesis/README.md

 With that being said, the approaches used here can be generalized to other research in the environmental variable modeling domain.

 ## Results
-Results will be presented in my MS thesis and in a publications that I will link at a later date (~June 2023).
+Results will be presented in my MS thesis and in a publication that I will link at a later date (~June 2023).

 ## Acknowledgements
 Shoutout to the original researchers who developed GPR, to Kris Krasnosky for bringing it into the modern era and to URI, and to Chris Roman for advising me on this project.